quiltdata/quilt/docs/Catalog/RemovingStacks.md

 > **Consider Pausing Instead:** To temporarily suspend the stack, you can shut
 > down ECS services to reduce costs.
 Note that some charges may continue even
-> when ECS is inactive.
-The only way to completely eliminate all costs is to
+> when ECS is inactive, so the only way to completely eliminate all costs is to
 > delete the stack.

 ---